Configuring Compiler Settings

 ;).
 Refer to the list of wildcard characters, and examples.

 - If necessary, choose to perform compilation as an external process.

-- On the Excludes page, specify the files and folders that should be excluded from compilation.
+On the Excludes page, specify the files and folders that must be excluded from compilation.

 Click , and choose the desired directory from the Select Path dialog box.

 - If an excluded path is a dependency of the source code being compiled, this path will be included in compilation and processed by the compiler as required.